HansjoergW/sec-fincancial-statement-data-set/doc_main/read.md

 ````

 **Solution:**
-This library uses the processing package.
+This library uses the multiprocessing package.
 However, on Windows this works only corrected if the "entry point" of the
 script is within a `if __name__ == '__main__':` block.

 Therefore, change your scripts from